The Magic Bush: Plot

 Thomas and Laura go to the police to demand that all drones be made illegal.
 Cartman tells Butters that no one's private parts are safe from the Internet anymore, especially due to the recent release of nude celebrity photos.
 As Randy Marsh flies his drone around as part of the neighborhood watch, he spies on a couple having sexual intercourse.
 However, he is spotted by a police drone.
 The police drone shoots down Randy's drone, and the news reports that a police drone shot an unarmed civilian drone, and that the drone was black.
 Drone owners stage a candlelight vigil protest, but are ordered to stop by police drones.
 As riots break out and National Guard drones patrol the area, Stephen confronts Randy and tries to convince him that the drones are flying themselves.

-As a 20/20 newsman interviews Thomas and Laura, Stephen intercepts the signal and questions how his drone was involved in the story, and how over 300 million people have now watched the nude video of Laura when everyone was told not to watch it and everyone has claimed not to have watched it.
+As a 20/20 newsman interviews Thomas and Laura, Stephen intercepts the signal and questions how his drone was involved in the story, and how over 300 million people have now watched the nude video of Laura when everyone was told not to watch it and everyone (including the newsman himself) has claimed not to have watched it.
 Butters tells Cartman that they should turn themselves in, but Cartman has a plan.
 As the drones from the neighborhood watch, police, and National Guard appear about to riot, Cartman flies a drone past them carrying a blow-up sex doll with a huge unshaved pubic region, representing Laura.
 The drones are drawn to follow the sex doll, and Cartman's drone leads all the other drones out of town.
-Laura is celebrated for being the one to rid the town of drones, while the references of her pubic hair continues.
+Laura is celebrated for being the one to rid the town of drones, while the references of her pubic hair continues to the great dismay of Laura.
+Butters still feels guilty for Craig's mom, but quickly relents after Cartman makes a suggestion to make Laura happy.